In this article

 Add lyrics whenever possible

-They improve discoverability in search, help people understand the emotional and thematic content of a song, and are especially useful in sync and creative workflows where people are searching for songs with certain themes, keywords, or phrases.
+Lyrics improve discoverability in search and are especially useful in sync and creative workflows where people are searching for songs with specific themes, keywords, or phrases.
+Even partial lyrics are often more helpful than none.

 Use Genre carefully

-Try not to overload Genre with moods, themes, or marketing language.
-Those details are often better suited to tags, lyrics, notes, or custom fields.
+Genre should describe the musical lane of the track as clearly as possible.
+Avoid loading it with moods, themes, or marketing language - those details are better suited to tags, lyrics, notes, or custom fields.

 Use tags to improve internal search